Mirela89/IntroductionToRobotics/README.md

 The following code begins by declaring pin connections for the joystick (analog inputs for X and Y axes and a digital input for the switch) and the 7-segment display (an array of pins for segments and a pin for the decimal point).
 The code initializes the display and continuously reads the joystick input, allowing you to move a selected segment's position on the display based on the joystick's X and Y values.
 It also handles button presses: short presses toggle the state of the current segment (ON or OFF), and long presses reset the entire display.
 The code supports both common anode and common cathode displays.

+[Watch the video](https://www.youtube.com/shorts/4OSbZHWYBVo) to see this project in action.

 ```cpp
 // Declare all the joystick pins
 const int pinSW = 2; // Digital pin connected to switch output